Murder of Dana Bradley: Vehicle recovery

 In May 2016, a privately funded group conducted an excavation of two buried vehicles on private property in the Witless Bay area near St. John's.
 The group members were supporters of an alleged eyewitness to the homicide, who claimed to have been in the car as a child when Bradley was abducted.
 The car allegedly belonged to the father of the eyewitness, who claimed it was being driven by a family friend at the time.
 This car was later buried as landfill and was one of the two vehicles excavated.
 The RCMP investigated the eyewitness claims for 16 months before dismissing them; however, the witness and his supporters continued to lobby the RCMP to excavate the vehicles.

 Subsequent to the excavation it was determined that no usable evidence was found in either vehicle, due to extensive degradation of the vehicles during the time period in which they were buried (nearly 30 years), and contamination from sewage runoff and other chemicals.

 New DNA evidence

 In May 2016, the RCMP announced that they had uncovered new DNA evidence in the Bradley case.
 Retesting of a sample recovered in 1981 connected the homicide to an unknown male subject.
-The new DNA evidence was also used to rule out existing suspects, including the man alleged to be the murderer in connection with the private excavation of the two vehicles that month.
+The new DNA evidence was also used to rule out existing suspects, including the man alleged to be responsible in connection with the private excavation of the two vehicles that month.